eclipse-embed-cdt/eclipse-plugins/README-MAINTAINER.md

 Copy the tag and enter it in Git, like `v6.1.1-202101200825` (with `v`).

-## Add GitHub release

-In GitHub releases (https://github.com/eclipse-embed-cdt/eclipse-plugins/releases) add a new release

-- tag: _v6.1.1_
-- title _Eclipse Embedded CDT plug-ins v6.1.1_
-- copy/paste from the release page
-- add `[Continue reading »](https://eclipse-embed-cdt.github.io/blog/2021/01/18/plugins-v6.1.1-released/)` with a link to the web page
-- do not attach files
-- click **Publish release**

 ## Publish the final release

 When the plug-ins are considered stable: